a-b-riecke/react-native-thirdparty-logins/README.md

 ## Apple api setup
 Remember to add "Sign in with apple" as a capability in the app.
-Email and name will only be returned on the first request - sequently request will only return a token
+Email and name will only be returned on the first request - sequently request will only return a token.

 ## Google api setup
  Set the keys up in [Google Cloud](https://peerlist.io/blog/engineering/implementing-google-signin-in-react-native#10-possible-problem-developer_error)